Problems Activating the CF-WP Plugin

 ALTER TABLE wp_posts ENGINE=InnoDB;

-Once the engine of all required tables have been successfully converted to InnoDB, please re-activate the plugin.
+Upon conversion of all required tables to InnoDB, please re-activate the plugin.